Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Experiment Results

 \subsubsection{In-Sequence Novel View Synthesis}

-Tab.~\ref{tab:rgb_rendering} and Tab.~\ref{tab:rendering_oos} show quantitative evaluation of the rendering results of in-sequence novel views across both the pulic datasets and our self-collected dataset.
-Fig.~\ref{fig:in-seq-rgb} and Fig.~\ref{fig:in-seq-dep} present the novel view renderings of both RGB and depth in sequence.
+Tab.~\ref{tab:rgb_rendering} and Tab.~\ref{tab:rendering_oos} show quantitative rendering results of in-sequence novel views across both public and self-collected datasets.
+Fig.~\ref{fig:in-seq-rgb} and Fig.~\ref{fig:in-seq-dep} present the novel view renderings of RGB and depth in sequence.
 The RGB-only method MonoGS initializes Gaussians at a preset constant depth with random noise and subsequently inserts new Gaussians based on the rendered depth statistics.
-In small-scale indoor scenarios, the optimization of the inserted Gaussians may gradually converge.
-However, it becomes much more challenging in larger scenes, where more and more Gaussians with incorrect positions accumulate, resulting in numerous floaters and poor visual quality.
-Incorporating LiDARs with accurate geometric priors can substantially alleviate this problem.
-For example, Co-SLAM leverages the LiDAR depth for ray sampling and supervision of the neural implicit map optimization, and its rendered results show relatively clear structures.
+While the optimization of the inserted Gaussians may gradually converge in small-scale indoor scenarios, it becomes much more challenging in larger scenes, where misplaced Gaussians accumulate, causing floaters and poor visual quality.
+Incorporating LiDAR geometric priors can substantially alleviate this problem.
+For example, Co-SLAM leverages the LiDAR depth for ray sampling and supervision of the neural implicit map optimization, rendering relatively clear structures.
 It is capable of rendering beyond the LiDAR FoV based on the optimized neural representation, as shown in Fig.~\ref{fig:in-seq-rgb} and Fig.~\ref{fig:in-seq-dep}.
-However, the renderings of Co-SLAM appear noisy with severe artifacts, even though we specially utilize completed depth maps to guide the sampling during full-image rendering.
+However, the renderings of Co-SLAM appear noisy with severe artifacts, even when guided by completed depth maps.
 In contrast, the LiDAR-incorporated 3DGS-based methods MM3DGS-SLAM and Gaussian-LIC exhibit better rendering performance.
 They reliably initialize Gaussians from precise LiDAR points.
-Nonetheless, MM3DGS-SLAM represents the scene as isotropic and view-independent Gaussians to improve running speed, but unfortunately still fails to achieve real-time performance while sacrificing the visual quality.
+Nonetheless, MM3DGS-SLAM represents the scene as isotropic and view-independent Gaussians to accelerate, but unfortunately still fails to achieve real-time performance while sacrificing visual quality.
 Note that MM3DGS-SLAM uses around three times as many Gaussians as our method to model the scene.
 Gaussian-LIC underutilizes precise LiDAR depth and ignores to optimize the geometric quality of the Gaussian map, leading to poor-quality rendered depth.
 In addition, both methods struggle to accurately reconstruct areas unobserved by the LiDAR.